moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

   - Most data platforms use dots to separate `database.schema.object`, so using underscores instead of dots reduces your need for [quoting](/reference/resource-properties/quoting).
 For more background, refer to [this GitHub issue](https://github.com/dbt-labs/dbt-core/issues/3246).
 - 🔑 Keys should be string data types.
 We advise using the hash function `dbt_utils.generate_surrogate_key` ([guidance here](https://github.com/dbt-labs/dbt-utils?tab=readme-ov-file#generate_surrogate_key-source)) to create unique keys - this ensures there is a unique id for each row, as well as making the ids uniform in length.
 Some advice (for example Kimball) suggests integer data type instead of string, but we feel this is outdated.
 - 🔑 Consistency is key!
 Use the same field names across models where possible.
 For example, a key to the `customers` table should be named `customer_id` rather than `user_id` or 'id'.
 This helps users to understand how tables can be joined together.
-- ❌ Avoid reserved words as column names. create-a-derived-table reserved words, for example `order`.
+- ❌ Avoid reserved words as column names. create-a-derived-table reserved words, for example `order` (full list [here](https://docs.aws.amazon.com/athena/latest/ug/reserved-words.html)).
 - ➕ Booleans should be prefixed with `is_` or `has_`.
 - 🕰️ Timestamp columns should be named `<event>_at`(for example, `created_at`) and should be in UTC.
 If a different timezone is used, this should be indicated with a suffix (`created_at_pt`).
 - 📆 Dates should be named `<event>_date`.
 For example, `created_date.`